“Education is the most powerful weapon

 The Saint Antoine School, Fondwa

-The Saint Antoine School serves 700 students grades pre-K through 13 in the rural mountain community of Fondwa.
-FHM began its student sponsorship program in 2000 to support casinoluck.ca students, teachers’ salaries, and general infrastructure.
-Through support from sponsors, FHM is able to provide $4,000.00/ month to the education of these special young people.
+The Saint Antoine School serves 700 students grades pre-K through high school in the rural mountain community of Fondwa.
+FHM began its student sponsorship program in 1999 to support students, teachers’ salaries, and general infrastructure.
+We would love to have you join this program.

 University Student Programs

-Family Health Ministries partners with colleges and universities to provide research opportunities for undergraduates, graduate, and professional students.
+Family Health Ministries partners with colleges and universities in the United States to provide research opportunities for undergraduates, graduate, and professional students.
 Students typically work on an FHM research project collecting data, data analysis, and eventual publication in some form.
 The data collected is used to evaluate existing FHM programs, assess community need, and implement new programs.